astronomer/astro-blog/posts/airflow-dbt-1.md

 ---
-title: 'Building a Scalable Analytics Architecture with Airflow and dbt: Part One'
+title: 'Building a Scalable Analytics Architecture with Airflow and dbt: Part 1'
 slug: airflow-dbt-1
 description: 'Implementing a beautiful experience at the intersection of two popular open-source tools, written in collaboration with our friends at Updater.'
 heroImagePath: ../assets/blank.jpg
 authors:
   - Pete DeJoy
   - John Lynch
+  - Flavien Bessede
 date: 2020-12-22T23:44:00.000Z
 ---